scaleoutsean/eseries-perf-analyzer/README.md

 ## Configuration

+- [SCRIPTS](./scripts/SCRIPTS.md) has more details on running the helper scripts
-- [CONFIGURATION](./CONFIGURATION.md) will have more details about configuration
+- [CONFIGURATION](./CONFIGURATION.md) has extra details about configuration workflow
-- [SCREEENSHOTS](./SCREENSHOTS.md) has example screenshots and some details about installing reference dashboards
+- [SCREEENSHOTS](./SCREENSHOTS.md) has example screenshots and details about installing reference dashboards
-- [FAQs](./FAQ.md) is mostly EPA 3-focused at the moment
+- [FAQs](./FAQ.md) - mostly EPA 3-focused at the moment, it has some basic EPA 4-related content

 ## Change log

-- 4.0.0beta1 (April 25, 2026)
+- 4.0.0beta1 (April 26, 2026)
   - **Breaking changes**: EPA now provides Prometheus-only output with breaking changes compared to Prometheus output from EPA 3.
 Use any Prometheus-compatible scraper to scrape.
 EPA 3 users who want to keep data and dashboards from EPA 3 should not "upgrade".
 EPA 3 will be maintained for months and bugs fixed.
   - Collector's direct dependencies are down to three (Requests, Prometheus Client, SANtricity Client)
   - New feature: detailed collection of snapshots-related configuration and metrics